wasmerio/ate/atenet/README.md

 # Design

-- MIO uses wasm-bus-mio as an interface to the operating system
+- MIO uses wasmer-bus-mio as an interface to the operating system
 - atenet will be a distributed vswitch built on top of ATE as a route table
-- wasm-bus-mio must implement TCP/IP stack in atenet (https://github.com/smoltcp-rs/smoltcp)
+- wasmer-bus-mio must implement TCP/IP stack in atenet (https://github.com/smoltcp-rs/smoltcp)
-- The 'tok' binary will be extended with tun/tap support so that users can connect to arbitary networkings from their machines
+- The 'deploy' binary will be extended with tun/tap support so that users can connect to arbitary networkings from their machines
 - The browser based version will connect to the vSwitch using web sockets
 - x86 implementations will connect using encrypted (AES) UDP packets